 © Andreas Gursky / VG Bild-Kunst.
 Courtesy: Monika Sprüth / Philomene Magers

-Renowned for his large-format colour photographs charting themes of globalised society at work and play, Andreas Gursky’s production employs the digital technology to capture and refine an astounding compilation of detail on an epic scale.
+Renowned for his large-format color photographs charting themes of globalized society at work and play, Andreas Gursky’s production employs the digital technology to capture and refine an astounding compilation of detail on an epic scale.
 The perspective in many of Gursky’s photographs is drawn from an elevated vantage point.
-This position enables the viewer to encounter scenes, encompassing both centre and periphery, which are ordinarily beyond reach.
+This position enables the viewer to encounter scenes, encompassing both center and periphery, which are ordinarily beyond reach.